 Let's rewrite 4x - 6y = 12 in slope intercept form so that we can easily graph the equation.

 For a step by step video on rewriting this standard form equation in slope intercept form, watch the following video:

 You now know how to graph equations that are written in slope intercept form and standard form.
-In the next lesson, you will learn one more method for graphing equations that are written in standard form.
+In the next lesson, you will learn how to graph standard form equations using x and y intercepts.